MicrosoftDocs/sql-docs/docs/advanced-analytics/r/differences-in-r-features-between-editions-of-sql-server.md

  However, Standard Edition does not support Resource Governor.
 Using resource governance is the best way to customize server resources to support varied workloads such as model training and scoring.

  Standard Edition also provides limited performance and scalability in comparison to Enterprise and Developer Editions.
-Specifically, all of the **RevoScaleR** functions and packages are included with Standard Edition, but the service that launches and manages R scripts is limited in the number of processes it can use.
+All the **ScaleR** functions and packages are included with Standard Edition, but the service that launches and manages R scripts is limited in the number of processes it can use.
 Moreover, data processed by the script must fit in memory.
-The sample restrictions apply to solutions that use **revoscalepy**.
+The same restrictions apply to solutions that use **revoscalepy**.

 ## Express Edition with Advanced Services